 We are fighting disease all the time, and our bodies should be able to destroy abnormal cells.
 If we eat a diet rich in anti-inflammatory, high antioxidant foods, we have the ability to neutralize free radicals that cause disease.
 That’s right: you can prevent disease with food.
 When we consume a diet high in processed foods, artificial ingredients, hormones, antibiotics, sugar, and pesticides, we create additional stress and inflammation, diminishing the body’s ability to fight disease.

 There are certain foods that have an amazing ability to combat disease, slow the aging process, quell inflammation, reverse chronic pain, and boost our antioxidant levels.
 Most of these are plant foods that contain healing phytonutrients.
 Include as many of these foods as possible with your meals each week.
+These are my most favorite superfoods.
 You’ll glow with health.

 My Favorite Healing Foods